 Virtual extensions also cost an additional $9.99 per month, per extension.
 If you want to scale above support for five extensions, you will have to invest in Ooma’s $20 stack device, which provides an additional five physical extensions (more on this later).
 One Ooma Office base station can support up to three stacked devices.

 Ooma Office also supports up to 10 extensions assigned for conference calls.
 For every conference set up, that’s another $9.99 per month.

-Using Ooma Office; Additional Features; and a Few Concerns
+Using Ooma Office Features, Including a Few Concerns

 The Ooma Office Manager interface is supported on Internet Explorer 11 and higher; Firefox 3.0 and higher; Safari 7 and higher; and Chrome 30 and higher.
 If you encounter latency issues in the UI, it may just be a matter of switching browsers to resolve.